spencermathias/Quinto/README.md

 3. open a terminal in the RPi-RTDS project folder

+2. setup project:

-4. install dependencies with: npm install
+1. install dependencies with: npm install

-5. set the public and local ip address in htmlRage->js->rageSocket.js var localAddress = "localhost:8080";
+2. set the public and local ip address in htmlRage->js->rageSocket.js var localAddress = "localhost:8080";
 	var socket = io("192.168.1.xxx:8080"); // <- change this ip to the computers

-6. From the projct folder, run: node .\rageServer.js
+3. From the projct folder, run: node .\rageServer.js

-7. Open a browser and go to localhost or the ip address of the computer.
+4. Open a browser and go to localhost or the ip address of the computer.